-After a month on the diet, you should assess the results.
+After a three to four weeks on the diet, you should assess the results.
 The eliminated food should be reintroduced for several days to see if symptoms reappear or worsen.
 If they do, then you’ve probably found a food that you’re sensitive to.
 By eliminating that food from your diet your symptoms should improve.

 If your pain doesn't improve on the elimination diet and reintroducing the food makes no difference to the intensity of your pain, then you know that the food that you eliminated doesn’t need to be removed from your diet.

 In the video above, the dietitian explains why people with arthritis should eat certain foods and avoid others.
 It's interesting that nightshades are on her avoid list, yet unlike the case for the other foods she doesn't discuss them.
 Perhaps this reflects the controversy about nightshades and their effects.

 If you have rheumatoid arthritis, do nightshades increase your pain?